 Professor mode is discontinued for now.

 It shares a lot of the same characteristics as inviting live collaborators, so that’s always an option.
-Professor Mode was unique though in that the “watchers” did not have editing access to the Pen.
-If you really need this feature still, feel free to contact support to let us know your use case and we’ll see about bringing it back.
+Professor Mode was unique, though, in that the “watchers” did not have editing access to the Pen.
+If you really need this feature still, feel free to contact support to let us know your use case, and we’ll see about bringing it back.

 Where is Presentation Mode?